arihantjain916/Youth-Voice-Website/blog_backend/Readme.md

 ## API Reference

 #### Note:
-1. Before use all routes, login is must because login route generate JWT token which is essential to use all routes.
+1. Before using all routes, login is a must because login routes generate JWT token, which is essential to use all routes.
-2. Add Autherization in the header with Bearer.
+2. Add Authorization in the header with Bearer.

 #### Get all blog